MNYudina/MFSView/README.md

 #### Exchange attempts Input field

 When it is an edge’s turn to be exchanged, an exchange partner edge is randomly selected from those edges that fulfil the desired properties (biderected/unidirected).
 For some reasons, this partner may not be suitable for the exchange (e.g., if both edges start at the same vertex, then an exchange would not change the network at all).
 In this case, another partner is selected.
 This is repeated until the exchange succeeds or the number of exchange attempts – which can be specified in this box – is exceeded.
-So, if too few exchanges succeed (the number of successful exchanges can be found in the results summary), this number should be increased.
+So, if too few exchanges succeed, this number should be increased.

 # 5 During the Search